 Termites, Pacific Northwest

-There are several species of termites in the Pacific Northwest, they are all damp wood termites. they are much larger then the subterranean types that are common across the north America.
+There are several species of termites in the Pacific Northwest, they are all damp wood termites. they are much larger than the subterranean types that are common across North America.

-Theys get their name from the damp and decaying wood where they build their nests.
-They do not build their nests in the ground but instead, they find dead and decaying logs that are laying on the ground and build their nest there, the damp wood type is the most common kind on the pacific coast.
+They get their name from the damp and decaying wood where they build their nests.
+They do not build their nests in the ground but instead, they find dead and decaying logs that are laying on the ground and build their nest there, the damp wood type is the most common kind on the Pacific coast.

-You can see Termites on all parts of the coast, just turn over a log in the forest where the soil is wet.
+You can see them on all parts of the coast, just turn over a log in the forest where the soil is wet.

 I can remember times when l was logging that there would be a flight in late summer of these insects and there were so many that you had to turn on your windshield wipers in order to see.